-If you check this box, a letter of account approval > is required for brokerage accounts.
-Refer to the instructions page.
+If you check this box, a letter of

+account approval is required 7

+for brokerage

+ccounts.
+Refer to the

+instructions page.

-Check this box if you're 1) an employee of FINRA or 2) associated with a member of a stock exchange, a FINRA member firm, or a municipal securities dealer.
+relesa D. Campbell ☐ Check this box if you're 1) an employee of FINRA or 2) associated with a member of stock exchange, a FINRA member firm, or a municipal securities dealer.

-Check this box if you are, or if a household member is, a control person or an affiliate of a public company, as defined in SEC Rule 144 (this would include, but isn't limited to, 10% shareholders, policymaking executives, and members of the board of directors).
+☐ Check this box if you are, or if a household member is, a control person or an affiliate of a public company, as defined in SEC Rule 144 (this would include, but isn't limited to, 10% shareholders, policymaking executives, and members of the board of directors).
 If this box is checked, you must provide the names and trading symbols of the companies for which such person serves as a control person or an affiliate.